danvk/aoc2023/aoc2017/README.md

 I'm surprised there's no Queue built-in.
 There is a PriorityQueue.
 I found some code online for a queue and plugged it in.
 Part 2 went pretty well!
 I'm glad there were no errors.

+A `usize` is an unsigned integer with the same width as a pointer.

+## Day 19

+No major trouble on part 1.
+What's the most idiomatic way to return a string from a function in Zig?